We want to make sure that you get the most out of your mentoring and feel confident that you’re choosing the right mentor for you.

 In order to ensure your mentor has time to read your work and give it a thorough evaluation, we kindly ask that you send work to us no later than one week in advance of your session.
 Please note that, unfortunately, if you send your work later than this deadline, we cannot guarantee that your mentor will be able to read all of it.
 We also ask that you are on-time for your session, and let us know as soon as you can if you’re running late.

-In order to make the most of the mentoring sessions, we recommend that you go into each session with a clear idea of what you want to achieve.
+To make the most of the mentoring sessions, we recommend that you go into each session with a clear idea of what you want to achieve.
 Being clear on this and communicating it to your mentor will help them to help you.

 When you send your work, a paragraph describing it in context is helpful; where it sits, issues you’ve had with the process, what you might like feedback on, anything else they might need to know to better read the work.
 Submitting the work in the best shape it can be, no matter how raw the work is, will be of great benefit.
 Dealing with errors, typos and grammatical things first will help your mentor see through the superficial mistakes to better advise you.
 If you would like a coaching session, you don’t need to submit any work.